-Lodge a supplementary valuation enquiry using our online form.
+Lodge a supplementary valuation enquiry using our online rates enquiry form.

-Should you receive a Land Tax bill from the State Revenue Office (SRO) and wish to object to the Site Value (SV) please contact SRO directly on 13 21 61 or visit the State Revenue Office website to lodge an online Land Valuation Objection.
-You have 2 months from the issue date on your SRO notice to object to your Site Value.
+Should you receive a Land Tax bill from the State Revenue Office and wish to object to the site value please contact the State Revenue Office directly on 13 21 61 or submit an objection online.
+You have 2 months from the issue date on your Land Tax notice to object to your site value.

 Appealing the rates charged

-Under the Local Government Act 1989, a ratepayer has the right of appeal to the County Court if they are aggrieved by the rate, only in the following circumstances:
+Under the Local Government Act 1989, a ratepayer has the right to appeal their rates charge to the County Court in the following circumstances: